 The period of the Second World War is a great example of this phenomenon.
 That brutal and prolonged conflict which concluded in September 1945 following the use of a new devastating weapon that would forever change the course of human history.
-Undoubtedly, the Manhattan Project and the scientific achievements that led to the world’s first nuclear weapons were proof paramount of the ability of wartime urgency to expedite scientific progress.
+Undoubtedly, the Manhattan Project and the scientific achievements that led to the world’s first nuclear weapons were paramount proof of the ability of wartime urgency to expedite scientific progress.

 In retrospect, it would be easy to stand in the shadow of that mushroom shaped cloud and conclude on the supremacy of Allied intelligence.
 However, plenty of terrifying progress was made by the Axis powers, Nazi Germany especially, that threatened to turn the tide of war against the Allies.